yarychok/yarychok/README.md

 ## ⚡ Tech Stack
-Here are technologies and tools (and other things:sparkles:) I've picked up along my learning journey.
+Here are technologies and tools (and other things :sparkles:) I've picked up along my learning journey.

 📋 Languages